Redneck running

 He passed 45 times in the win. / She passed 45 runners to win.

-He finished off the win with a quarterback sack at the end. / She finished up the run a quarter mile back of her friend.
+He finished with a quarterback sack at the end. / She finished a quarter mile back of her friend.

-I was starting running back in the football game. / I started running back and my foot got lame.
+I started at running back in the football game. / I started running back and my foot got lame.

 A race to watch